Anmoldot13/restaurant-management/README.md

 6. Helps Admin (manager) to control each part of the restaurant.

 Processes can be reviewed by internal and external audits:
-Processes for managing a restaurant: This refers to the top management role in this system.
-This process part resides in the hands of the owner of the restaurant.
-Being the owner, the main objective is to determine the policy, goals and objectives.
+1. Processes for managing a restaurant: This refers to the top management role in this system.
+This process part resides in the hands of the admin (owner) of the restaurant.
+Being the admin (owner), the main objective is to determine the policy, goals and objectives.
-Processes for managing resources: Being the restaurant owner, this is another job to keep track of.
+2. Processes for managing resources: Being the restaurant admin (owner), this is another job to keep track of.
 By providing all the required resources to the restaurant.
-Processes for ordering: This process exists to get the order details from the customer.
+3. Processes for ordering: This process exists to get the order details from the customer.